-In the January session, the Senate had voted 23-4 with 3 abstaining to approve a Senatus Consultum forbidding owners of any official mailing list to deny membership as an observer to any Senator who wished it.
-With this in hand, Consul Piscinus demanded that Pontifex Maximus M. Cassius Iulianus add Senators to the Collegium Pontificum list.
-Cassius saw this demand as rude and improper, and delayed doing so, eventually deleting the entire list rather than comply with the Consultum.
+In the January session, the senate had voted 23-4 with 3 abstaining to approve a senatus consultum forbidding owners of any official mailing list to deny membership as an observer to any senator who wished it.
+With this in hand, consul Piscinus demanded that pontifex maximus M. Cassius Iulianus add senators to the Collegium Pontificum mailing list.
+Cassius saw this demand as rude and improper, and delayed doing so, eventually deleting the entire list rather than comply with the senatus consultum.

-As the debate grew increasingly heated, two long-standing citizens voluntarily resigned their citizenships and offices, two were removed from their offices and another voluntarily resigned from the Senate.
+As the debates grew increasingly heated, two long-standing citizens voluntarily renounced their citizenships, two were removed from their offices and another voluntarily resigned from the senate.
+They were:

-C. Iulius Scaurusa.d.
+On a.d.
 IV Kal.
-Feb. ‡, Pontifex C. Iulius Scaurus, in a posting to the Collegium Pontificum list, voluntarily resigned his offices and citizenship in protest of the "Christians, atheists, and political appointees" attempting to assert control over the priesthood, presumably in response to the Senatus Consultum.
+Feb. ‡, pontifex C. Iulius Scaurus, in a posting to the Collegium Pontificum list, voluntarily resigned his offices and citizenship in protest of attempting to assert control over the priesthood, presumably in response to the senatus consultum.